Cats (2019 film): Development

 An animated film adaptation based on the musical was initially planned by Amblimation in the 1990s but was abandoned with the studio's closure.
 In December 2013, Andrew Lloyd Webber, creator and composer of the musical stage production Cats, teased that Universal Pictures, which had purchased the film rights to Cats many years earlier, was putting the project into active development.

 In February 2016, it was reported that Tom Hooper was in negotiations to direct the film, and was considering actresses, including Suki Waterhouse, to star.
 In May 2016, Hooper was confirmed as director.

 In January 2018, Hooper and Working Title began officially casting for the film, while looking into the technical aspect of whether the film would be entirely live-action or computer generated, with Lloyd Webber announcing he would be writing a new song for the film adaptation.
-On October 24, 2019, it was announced that the new song was titled "Beautiful Ghosts", written by Lloyd Webber and Taylor Swift.
+On 24 October 2019, it was announced that the new song was titled "Beautiful Ghosts", written by Lloyd Webber and Taylor Swift.
 The song was sung by Francesca Hayward, followed later in a reprise by Judi Dench, with a credits version sung by Swift.
-The version sung by Swift was released on November 15, 2019.
+The version sung by Swift was released on 15 November 2019.

 Casting

-In June 2018, there were reports that Anne Hathaway was considered for a role in the film, but she passed due to a scheduling conflict.
+In June 2018, there were reports that Anne Hathaway was considered for a role in the film, but she declined due to a scheduling conflict.
 Hugh Jackman was also offered a role by Hooper but turned it down.
 In July 2018, Jennifer Hudson, Taylor Swift, James Corden, and Ian McKellen joined the cast.
 Swift had previously tested for the role of Éponine in Tom Hooper's Les Misérables but was given the part of Bombalurina without an audition.

 In September 2018, Laurie Davidson and Mette Towley were cast, with Steven Spielberg announced to be executive producing.
 In October 2018, Idris Elba and Judi Dench joined the cast of the film.
-Dench was cast in the original stage musical, but had been forced to pull out due to a torn Achilles tendon; Lloyd Webber and Hooper decided to make Old Deuteronomy a female cat and offered her the role.
+Dench was cast in the original stage musical, but had been forced to pull out due to a torn Achilles tendon; Lloyd Webber and Hooper made Old Deuteronomy a female cat and offered her the role.

-In November 2018, ballet dancers Francesca Hayward and Steven McRae as well as Rebel Wilson, Jason Derulo, and Robert Fairchild joined the cast of the film with rehearsals commencing at Leavesden Studios in Hertfordshire, England.
+In November 2018, ballet dancers Francesca Hayward and Steven McRae, and Rebel Wilson, Jason Derulo and Robert Fairchild joined the cast of the film, with rehearsals commencing at Leavesden Studios in Hertfordshire, England.
 Andy Blankenbuehler choreographed the film, after Wayne McGregor was forced to back out due to scheduling conflicts.
 Blankenbuehler also choreographed the stage musical's 2016 Broadway revival.
 In December 2018, Les Twins and Eric Underwood joined the cast.

 Filming

-Principal photography began on December 12, 2018, and wrapped on April 2, 2019.
+Principal photography began on 12 December 2018 and wrapped on 2 April 2019.
 Swift said that the cast attended "cat school", in which "We would literally do hours on end of barefoot crawling on the floor, hissing at each other.
 We learned about cat instincts and the way they carry themselves and the way that they process information, the way they see the world, the way they move."